bobiwembley/lightsail_instance_lambda_python3/readme.md

 ### From your laptop and you just need to start instances on lightsail AWS

 #### **Prerequisite**
-You have to aws cli configure on you laptop, a personnal access Token and you user IAM have the right policy to access to lightsail.
+You have to aws cli configure on you laptop, a personnal access Token and your user IAM have the right policy to access to lightsail.

 ````
 aws configure